Lindor homers, Mets rout Braves 13-2 after Ozuna arrested

 Lindor connected in the seventh, his fourth homer since being traded by Cleveland in January and signing a $341 million, 10-year deal with New York.

-Lindor raised his batting average to .191 with two hits, snapping a 1-for-17 slide.
+Lindor raised his average to .191 with two hits, snapping a 1-for-17 slide.
 Booed frequently at Citi Field this month, he said before the game he understood fan frustrations and was working fervently to fix his swing.

 Walker (4-1) had been out since May 17 with left side tightness but returned in top form, striking out eight while allowing two hits and a walk.
 The right-hander threw 80 pitches and slimmed his ERA to 1.84 over nine starts since signing a a $23 million, three-year contract with the Mets as a free agent.

 NL East-leading New York has won four straight despite having 16 players on the injured list, improving to 25-20.

-The Mets had 13 hits and topped three homers in a game for the first time this year.
+“We’re in that dugout, we’re together, we’re united, we have our head held high,” Villar said via translator.
+“We have a lot of young guys in there who want to do well, who have that hunger to do well.”

 Atlanta dropped to 24-26.
 The Braves haven’t had a winning record all season.